The Lamborghini Huracán Evo RWD Is The Car You Pilot

 THE HURACÁN EVO RWD PERFORMANCE RELIES ON THE HARMONY BETWEEN MAN AND MACHINE: DRIVING SKILLS AND THE HURACÁN EVO’S RWD MECHANICS DELIVER PERFECTLY BALANCED DYNAMICS, PHYSICAL FEEDBACK AND A PURE PERFORMANCE. – STEFANO DOMENICALI, CHAIRMAN AND CHIEF EXECUTIVE OFFICER OF AUTOMOBILI LAMBORGHINI

 Indeed, once you lift your foot off the brake pedal, the carbon ceramic brakes with saw-blade style rotors, standard across the whole Huracán range, unleashes the power of the bull that it once held at bay all at once.
-Immediately launching you into third gear and not exactly a street legal speed ‒ if you’re wondering ‒ but experienced in some fairly quiet far-flung roads like Marina Coastal Drive, you can generally play-act the role of some Top Gun pilot in the cockpit: the Huracán EVO Rear-Wheel Drive puts you at the centre of the driving experience.
+Immediately launching you into third gear and not exactly a street legal speed ‒ if you’re wondering ‒ but experienced in some fairly quiet far-flung roads, where you can generally play-act the role of some Top Gun pilot in the cockpit: the Huracán EVO Rear-Wheel Drive puts you at the centre of the driving experience.

 Furthermore, Race Start is generally designed to maximise traction and acceleration, a trade-off for clientele willing to give up the performance of all-wheel drive for the ability to really kick asphalt.
 Though it tops out at 325 km/h and accelerates from 0 to 100 km/h in 3.3 seconds, the Huracán EVO RWD is not focused on “straights” (straight roads) but its rear-wheel drive and dynamic steering makes for a visceral driving experience.